Learning Invariant Rules from Data for Interpretable Anomaly Detection

-In this work, we pursue interpretable anomaly detection via invariant rule mining.
-Concretely, we provide a method which leverages decision tree learning and association rule mining to generate invariant rules that are consistently satisfied by the underlying data generation process during normal conditions.
-The generated invariant rules can not only provide accurate anomaly detection but also highly understandable explanations of why specific data instances are detected as anomalies.
-While significantly improving the interpretability of anomaly detection tasks, experimental results on various benchmark datasets show that our method can also achieve comparable performance in terms of Area Under the Receiver Operating Characteristic Curve (AUC ROC) and partial AUC with popular anomaly detection models including Local Outlier Factor \cite{breunig2000lof}, Isolation Forest \cite{liu2008isolation,liu2012isolation} and Autoencoder.
-Importantly, we emphasize that the motivation of this work is not to beat existing models in detecting anomalies (actually, no model is statistically better than others in detection accuracy according to the recent study \cite{han2022adbench}), but to complement a method to provide explicit explanations for identified anomalies.
-In practice, our method can also be deployed together with existing anomaly detection models to provide interpretation of detection results.
+Concretely, we present a novel method which synergizes several machine learning and data mining techniques including decision tree learning and association rule mining to learn invariant rules that are consistently satisfied in a given dataset.
+The learned invariant rules can not only provide accurate anomaly detection but also highly understandable explanations about reported anomalies in the inference phase.
+While significantly improving the interpretability of anomaly detection tasks, experimental results on benchmark datasets in different application domains show that our method can also achieve comparable or even better performance in terms of Area Under the Receiver Operating Characteristic Curve (AUC ROC) and partial AUC \cite{mcclish1989analyzing} compared with various start-of-the-art anomaly detection models.
+The data and code of our experiments are published in a GitHub repository\footnote{https://github.com/NSIBF/InvariantRuleAD} for better reproducibility of our results.